A Person of National Historic Significance...

 How Can I Learn More about Chief Kw’eh?

-Visitors to the Fort St. James area have a number of possibilities to learn more about this important person in local history.
-Numerous articles and papers exist about him online.
-In the summer of 2012, Fort St. James National Historic Site will open a new exhibit including the original dagger belonging to Chief Kw’eh and stories of his past contributions to fur trade life.
-The Nak’azdli Elders Society also carries a number of excellent publications about their oral history and traditions, which can be accessed by making an appointment through the Nak’azdli Band Office (Ph: 250-996-7171).
-Good reading opportunities include The Carrier-My People by Lizette Hall, The History of Northern Interior BC by Father Morice and others.
+Visitors to the Fort St. James area have a number of possibilities to learn more about Chief Kw'eh.
+In the summer of 2012, Fort St. James National Historic Site opened a new exhibit which includes the original dagger belonging to Chief Kw’eh.
+The small resource corner of the exhibit features a number of excellent publications about fur trade and local history.
+Good reading opportunities include The Carrier-My People by Lizette Hall, The History of Northern Interior BC by Father A.G.
+Morice and others.

 New displays at Fort St. James National Historic Site featuring Chief Kw'eh's story opened in September 2012 © Parks Canada

-Ordinary Canadians can nominate extraordinary people, places and events to be recognized by of Canada.
+Ordinary Canadians can nominate extraordinary people, places and events to be recognized as of national historical significance in Canada.
 The effort to nominate Chief Kw’eh as a person of National Historic Significance began with the Chief, elders and community members of Nak’azdli.
 At a meeting in 2006, community members enthusiastically agreed to begin the process.
 Nak’azdli chief Leonard Thomas followed up by writing a letter to the Historic Sites and Monuments Board of Canada (HSMBC).
 The letter was positively received in Ottawa, and it was time for the hard work to begin.

 A detailed history of Chief Kw’eh’s life and contributions was required.
 But unlike many of Canada’s significant historic figures, Chief Kw’eh’s record is not lying within a library or archives.
 The details and interpretations of Chief Kw’eh’s life dwell largely in the realm of oral tradition.
 Local elder Lillian Sam was contracted as community researcher and co-author of the submission report, working with Parks Canada historian, Frieda Klippenstein.

-When it was finally complete, the report was considered by the Board at a meeting in July 2009.
+When it was finally complete, the report was considered by the National Historic Sites and Monuments Board at a meeting in July 2009.
 The HSMBC’s positive recommendation was formally signed off by the Environment Minister Peter Kent this spring, and Chief Kw’eh’s designation was publically announced in March 2012.

 In the future, a bronze plaque will be unveiled in our community, commemorating Chief Kw’eh’s legacy now and for future generations.
 A suitable location will be chosen with advice from the community.

-Left: Chief Louis Billy, a Dakelh descendent of Kw'eh.
-Center: Lillian Sam, local author, historian and Kw'eh.
-Right: Chief Louis Billy, a Dakelh descendent © Parks Canada
+Left: Chief Louis Billy, a Dakelh descendent of Chief Kw'eh (photo: Hudson's Bay Company Archives).
+Center: Lillian Sam, local author, historian and great great grandaughter of Chief Kw'eh (Photo: Parks Canada Coll).
+Right: Chief Louis Billy (Photo: Lillian Sam).

 For more information about National Historic Designations in Canada